laravel-enso/localisation/README.md

 ### Features

 - allows an easier management of languages, keys and translations in the context of a multi language application
-- uses the newer Laravel `__()` translation method and stores keys and translations inside a json file
+- uses the newer Laravel `__()` translation method and stores keys and translations inside a JSON file
-- permits adding as many languages as you require and the easy creation of translations for the keys you need
+- permits adding as many languages as you require and the quick creation of translations for the keys you need
-- a language selector VueJS component is included, that can be used to set the current language for the active user
+- the language selector is easily accessible in the right-hand sidebar

 ### Under the Hood

 - the `languages` table stores the available languages for localisation
    - `name` - the language code, e.g. 'en'
-   - `display_name` - the lable for the language, visible in the UI, e.g. 'English'
+   - `display_name` - the label for the language, visible in the UI, e.g. 'English'
    - `flag` - the icon class used for showing the flag

-- when translating, the new Laravel mechanism is used, respectively the function `__()`
+- when translating, the new Laravel mechanism is used, respectively the `__()` function
 - the main language is considered to be english
 - the keys are, by convention, in english and in a human readable format e.g. 'Date of Birth', and if a key is not found, the value of the key is used instead
 - the keys and the values for the keys are kept in `resources/lang/*code*.json`  where code is the language code, e.g. 'de' for german, with the exception for the english language, since keys are already in english